pH-7/UnbelievableProperties/README.md

 ### Why Did you made That?

-I made this in 3 hours during a "hack day" organized by my Irish company.
+I made this in 3 hours during a "hack day" organized by my Irish company (yep, you can see that as the code is quite durty!
+[Uncle Bob](https://cleancoders.com/) would be angry).
 It was really fun and enjoyed eating Pizzas and drinking beers!
 What a fun way to work, isn't it?